 We ask all LAs to import full sets of data as early as possible - even in cases where they don't need to create a file for a DfE return and are not intending to use the NCER reports - because this helps us to build up more accurate NCER National figures that the entire membership community can benefit from.
 These imports allow LAs to see national data months earlier than it is published by DfE and in much greater depth.

 LA should also consider that even if they are not using some of the analysis and information at that moment, they may well have a need for the historical data in future years and may find it harder to secure from data sources after that period has elapsed.
 Loading data into Nexus is an easy task and we would recommend it just becomes standard practice when new data becomes available.

 Statutory returns and other imports

-LAs have a statutory duty to submit data to DfE for EYFSP, Phonics and Key Stage 1 on behalf of their schools.
+LAs have a statutory duty to submit data to DfE for EYFSP and Phonics on behalf of their schools.
 Once LAs have imported data submitted by schools, Keypas can generate files in the right format to upload to DfE through Collect.

 While LAs do not have a statutory duty to submit Key Stage 2 teacher assessment in writing – schools can upload their assessments directly to DfE via Primary Assessment Gateway – some LAs may choose to do so for some or all of their schools (by agreement), and again Keypas facilitates this by generating the files needed.